haupp246/soundcloud/README.md

 # Sound in the Cloud

 A social network exclusively for music lover.
-You can upload music, create playlist, like, comment, follow just like an usual social network.
+You can upload music, create playlist, like, comment, follow, get notification just like an usual social network.
 Also we have a top chart of 50 most played songs.

 Built by a team of 4 geeks.
-Using only PHP and Bootstrap.
+Backend: only PHP, frontend: Bootstrap, jquery, ajax.

 ## Test